Santa Monica, California: Climate

-Santa Monica has a coastal Mediterranean climate (Köppen Csb).
-It enjoys an average of 310 days of sunshine a year.
+Santa Monica has a coastal Mediterranean climate (Köppen: Csb).
+It receives an average of 310 days of sunshine a year.
 It is in USDA plant hardiness zone 11a.
 Because of its location, nestled on the vast and open Santa Monica Bay, morning fog is a common phenomenon in May, June, July and early August (caused by ocean temperature variations and currents).
-Like other inhabitants of the greater Los Angeles area, residents have a particular terminology for this phenomenon: the "May Gray", the "June Gloom" and even "Fogust".
+Like other inhabitants of the greater Los Angeles area, residents have a particular terminology for this phenomenon: the "May Gray", the "June Gloom", and even "Fogust".
 Overcast skies are common on June mornings, but usually the strong sun burns the fog off by noon.
-In the late winter/early summer, daily fog is a phenomenon too.
+In the late winter/early summer, daily fog is a phenomenon, too.
 It happens suddenly and it may last some hours or past sunset time.
-Nonetheless, it will sometimes stay cloudy and cool all day during June, even as other parts of the Los Angeles area enjoy sunny skies and warmer temperatures.
+Nonetheless, it will sometimes stay cloudy and cool all day during June, even as other parts of the Los Angeles area experience sunny skies and warmer temperatures.
 At times, the sun can be shining east of 20th Street while the beach area is overcast.
 As a general rule, the beach temperature is from 5 to 10 degrees Fahrenheit (3 to 6 degrees Celsius) cooler than it is inland during summer days, and 5 to 10 degrees warmer during winter nights.

 It is also in September that the highest temperatures tend to be reached.
 It is winter, however, when the hot, dry winds of the Santa Anas are most common.
 In contrast, temperatures exceeding 10 degrees below average are rare.